 For example, if you set up integration between Jira Cloud and Zendesk, you can initiate a connection from either side.

 If you choose to set up a connection on the Jira Cloud side, Jira Cloud becomes your local or source instance, and Zendesk the remote or destination instance.

 To sync information between two task management systems, you need to set up a connection.
 When doing this, Exalate generates an invitation code.
 This works as a shared secret that helps authenticate both source and destination instances.
 Invitation codes store encrypted connection information, such as:

 - Connection type

 - Connection name

 - Exalate app version

-- Task management system and its version
+- Task management system and version

 - Task management system URL